ShayanTalaei/StorySage/docs/design.md

 #### Session Scribe

-The session scribe process user information and updated it into the memory bank and session notes.
+The session scribe process user information and updated it into the memory bank and session agenda.

 Responsible for:

-- Updating the session notes
+- Updating the session agenda
 - Updating the memory and question bank
 - Proposing follow up questions

 Tools:

 - `update_memory_bank`: Update the memory bank with the new information
-- `update_session_note`: Update the session notes with the new information
+- `update_session_agenda`: Update the session agenda with the new information
 - `add_historical_question`: Add a historical question to the question bank
-- `add_interview_question`: Add a follow-up interview question to the session notes
+- `add_interview_question`: Add a follow-up interview question to the session agenda
 - `recall`: Recall memories from memory bank to help decide whether to ask a follow-up question and what to ask

 #### Biography Writing Team